Where Are My Children?: Production

 The film was written by Lucy Payton, Franklin Hall, Lois Weber and Phillips Smalley.
 No director is credited.
 Future star Mary MacLaren made her debut in this film playing the Walton's younger maid.
 Shooting took place in the Los Angeles area, and at the Universal studio facilities in Hollywood.
 The Waltons are played by Tyrone Power Sr. and Helen Riaume, who at the time were real life husband and wife.
 Anne Power, their daughter, has a small role.

 The film makes use of several trick photography scenes, with an emphasis on multiple exposures to convey information or emotions visually.
 This is especially evident in the final scene of the film.
 As a recurring motif, every time a character becomes pregnant, a child's face is double exposed over their shoulder.

 Weber returned to the topic of birth control the following year, with a film called The Hand That Rocks the Cradle, in which she plays the principal role of Louise Broome, a birth control advocate imprisoned for her work.

 Reception

 The film was widely viewed in the U.S. and made Lois Weber popular.
-It did well in New York City and in Manhattan, after the film was allowed to be exhibited after a court case was dismissed.
+It did well in New York City and in Manhattan, after a court case was dismissed and the film was allowed to be exhibited.
 In Atlantic City, the film played to packed houses.
 Critics praised the film for its delicate handling of sensitive subject matter and attention to detail and dramatic qualities.
 However, in Pennsylvania, the film was banned, even after several edited submissions to the censors.
 They felt that it was filth and no amount of editing could make the film fit for decent people to see.